João Goulart: JK–Jango

-At the inauguration, JK, after receiving the banner and greeting the people, ordered the gates to be opened.
+At the inauguration, Kubitschek, after receiving the banner and greeting the people, ordered the gates to be opened.
 Goulart and Kubitschek had a similar tact in contact with the humble people, but at first Kubitschek, jealous of Goulart's election result, tried to isolate him politically. but he went back, and as Hugo de Faria said, Goulart didn't want to run for president.
 Goulart did not allow anyone to disrespectfully speak of Kubitschek.

 For his ability to negotiate with the trade union movement, Goulart was largely responsible for the political stability of the JK government.
 However, due to this contact, conservative groups accused him of being a strike promoter.
 Nevertheless, Goulart acted as a negotiator and supporter of the Kubitschek government in the union area.
 João Goulart used to receive union leaders in his home for meetings, which also represented a union between communists and trabalhists for the workers.

-As Vice-President, João Goulart was also President of the Federal Senate of Brazil, in accordance with the 1946 Constitution.
+As vice-president, Goulart was also President of the Federal Senate of Brazil, in accordance with the 1946 Constitution.
 In the JK Government, the PTB occupied the ministries of Labor, Agriculture and Goulart nominated the first level of Social Security.

-As a result of the counter coup, in March 1956 the Frente de Novembro was founded by Colonel Canabarro Lucas, with legalist, nationalist and left-wing military personnel, led by Lott (declared anti-communist) and with Vice-President João Goulart as "President of Honor".
+As a result of the countercoup, in March 1956 the Frente de Novembro was founded by Colonel Canabarro Lucas, with legalist, nationalist, and left-wing military personnel, led by Lott (declared anti-communist) and with Vice-President João Goulart as "President of Honor".
 The group began to rival right-wing groups.

-In April 1956, Goulart went to the U.S., in return for Richard Nixon's visit, where he also discussed the issue of communism which, in his view, was a matter of internal concern for Brazil, while for the United States this was a problem that concerned them both in the diplomatic and military area.
-After his visit to the United States, he went, with his wife, to Canada and unofficially to Europe, Mexico and Uruguay.
+In April 1956, Goulart went to the U.S., in return for Richard Nixon's visit, where he also discussed the issue of communism, which in his view was a matter of internal concern for Brazil, while for the United States this was a problem that concerned them both in the diplomatic and military spheres.
+After his visit to the United States, he went, with his wife, to Canada and unofficially to Europe, Mexico, and Uruguay.
 There was an attempted military coup two weeks after the inauguration.
 In July 1956, he assumed the interim presidency of the Republic due to a trip by Kubitschek to Panama and left that position with his return on the 27th.
 Lacerda exposed another complaint against Goulart, that ended nowhere.